Web-Affan-Farooq/Appointly/app/README.md

 - [] No-shows, cancellations, revenue earned.
 - [] Create Separate login approaches for providers and user login
 - [] Implement polling on account page .
+- [] Add a refund logic for cancelled appointments [see more details in this document] (./IMPROVEMENTS.md)
+- [] Improve success and failure pages .

 ## Check the test flow :
-- attach the correct selecting code to action , fetch and manipulate the global account profile state .
-- render all appointments . show appointments in correct tabs
 - create a popup to display calender to select a new slot when creating reschedule request .
-- send the selected slot to server action which insert a new row in reschedulke sessions and push a notification to admin that a new reschedule is requested .
+- send the selected slot to server action which insert a new row in reschedule sessions and push a notification to admin that a new reschedule is requested .
 - implement server action to accept the reschedule request on dashboard .

 ## Optional :